pconwell/erx-sfp-att-fiber-gateway-bridge/erx-setup.md

+> Note, this is just to get the ERX-SFP configuration set correctly, you will still need to configure and run eap_proxy.
+Once I get everything figured out correctly, I will update these instructions to fully walk through this process step-by-step.

 # WIP
 This is still a work in progress, I have not yet been able to test these particular configuration settings